zoquero/vcloudtools/README.md

 These tools give you a **better visibility and manageability of your vCloud Infraestructure**.
 They fill some gaps, some functionalities that can't be found on the vCloud Director web UI or that are not agile enough:

-* **Nagios plugin** to check and take history about your **Storage Profile usage**
+* A **Nagios plugin** to check and take history about your **Storage Profile usage**
-* to **generate a graphviz diagram** representing your organizations, Virtual Datacenters, vShield Edges, networks, Storage Profiles, vApps and VMs)
+* A script to **generate a graphviz diagram** representing your organizations, Virtual Datacenters, vShield Edges, networks, Storage Profiles, vApps and VMs)
-* to look for vShield Edge firewall rules when **troubleshooting communications** on your vDCs
+* A script to look for vShield Edge firewall rules when **troubleshooting communications** on your vDCs
-* to **dump your infraestructure to CSV or XML** (it can help you to backup your configuration, to plug your cloud to your CMDB (manual integration, if your CMDB doesn't support vCloud API), to account our usage, a step towards monitoring), ...
+* A script to **dump your infraestructure to CSV or XML** (it can help you to backup your configuration, to plug your cloud to your CMDB (manual integration, if your CMDB doesn't support vCloud API), to account our usage, a step towards monitoring), ...

 ![Sample of a generated diagram](https://github.com/zoquero/vcloudtools/raw/master/diagramsamples/vcloud.thumbnail.png "Sample of a generated diagram")